 Mexico States Map

-States are the first-level administrative unit in Mexico which are divided geographically and administratively.
-Currently, there are 31 states that make up Mexico.
+States are the first-level administrative unit in Mexico that are divided geographically and administratively.
+Currently, there are 31 states within Mexico.
 Additionally, there is the capital city of Mexico City, which is its own federal entity.
-Next, Mexico divides states into municipalities.
+Next, Mexico divides states into municipalities, which are the second-level administration unit.
 But the capital of Mexico City contains boroughs, instead of municipalities.